Shook Twins: History

 Katelyn and Laurie Shook were born in 1984 and grew up in Sandpoint in the Idaho Panhandle.
-At a very young age, the sisters started singing, joining the choir in fifth grade which they continued in high school.
+At a very young age, the twins started singing, joining the choir in fifth grade which they continued in high school.
 They developed their musical repertoire and talent throughout their teen years and subsequently enrolled at the University of Idaho at Moscow in 2002 to pursue radio/TV/digital media majors.
 In 2004, they both took a year off from college and played their first paid gig at a restaurant.
 Soon after they secured a regular gig at a winery and established themselves as the "Shook Twins".
-The sisters played in and around Sandpoint and northern Idaho, releasing their first album "You Can Have the Rest" in 2008.
-Advancing their music career the twin sisters moved to Portland in December 2009, conceptualizing their 2011 release "Window."
+The sisters played in and around Sandpoint and northern Idaho, releasing their first album You Can Have the Rest in 2008.
+Advancing their career, the sisters moved to Portland in December 2009, where they worked on their 2011 release Window.
 Kyle Volkman was an original member of the band joining in 2007 but left for a time and rejoined the sisters in Portland in 2009.
 Niko Daoussis (vocals, mandolin, guitar) formerly of The Bucky Walters joined the band as a full-time member in 2012 and often performs as his solo act, Cyber Cambel.

-On April 6, 2012 an exclusive audio track "Hooks" was debuted on MTV Hive.
-"Hooks" was released on Shook Twins forthcoming album that was released in 2014.
-Shook Twins recorded in April/May 2013 with Grammy nominated producer Ryan Hadlock (The Lumineers, Milo Green) due out 2014 at his Bear Creek Studios in Woodinville, Washington.
+On April 6, 2012, an exclusive audio track "Hooks" debuted on MTV Hive.
+On April 23, 2012, the Shook Twins' song "Rose" was featured in NPR's The Muse Mix: 100 Songs That Cry Her Name.
+Shook Twins recorded in April/May 2013 with Grammy-nominated producer Ryan Hadlock (The Lumineers, Milo Green) at his Bear Creek Studios in Woodinville, Washington.
 A new song/video premiere from their forthcoming album debuted on Relix on July 26, 2013.
-Katelyn and Laurie Shook's side projects include partnering with fellow Portland musician Ben Darwish with the group "Morning Ritual" on his folk Opera, "The Clear Blue Pearl."
-A recent Live Studio session from Oregon Public Broadcasting was featured on OPB's website.
-On April 5, 2018, Shook Twins debuted their latest single "Stay Wild" on Baeble Music.
+Katelyn and Laurie Shook's side projects include partnering with fellow Portland musician Ben Darwish with the group Morning Ritual on his folk opera "The Clear Blue Pearl."
+A recent live studio session from Oregon Public Broadcasting was featured on OPB's website.
+On April 5, 2018, Shook Twins debuted their single "Stay Wild" on Baeble Music.

 In 2021, Shook Twins were reported to be appearing on the podcast Storybound.